Brooklyn-Style/Magic_Roll/README.md

 Most of the consonants have been placed on this side

 SFBs were disregarded, as I planned to fix them with magic.
 The `LSF` and `CRW` columns are somewhat questionable but magic makes them viable.

-• J, X and Q turn consonant hand outrolls into alternates, and since a vowel almost always comes after, they basically become inrolls.
-They also clean up the SFBs that the thumb keys can't. *E.g. `BX` → `BR` and `LQ` → `LF`*

-• If J, X or Q normally create a bigram with the previous letter, they swap places with the would-be second letter so that no functionality is lost.
-E.g. RJ outputs RV and vice versa.

 ---